Did you know that your version of Internet Explorer is out of date?

 Spencer and Alex (walking behind Spencer) climbing toward the summit of Mt.
 KilimanjaroSpencer and Alex (walking behind Spencer) climbing toward the summit of Mt.
 Kilimanjaro

 I remember really struggling the first few days and feeling disconnected and not myself.
 As we continued to climb I realized that we hadn’t chanted since we arrived on the mountain.
 This was day three of eight and a half days.
 When we got to camp I told Alex I was struggling and realized I needed to chant.
 We invited David to join us and we walked away from camp and found this rock that literally overlooked the world.
 We were so high up on the mountain that the world had disappeared and in front of us was just a sea of clouds.
-We chanted for a good 15 minutes, and during that time I realized this practice was what I had been looking for and I decided to become a full-fledged SGI member.
+We chanted for a good 15 minutes, and during that time I realized this practice was what I had been looking for and I decided to become a full-fledged SGI practitioner.

 We eventually made it to the top, despite Alex and David getting massive altitude sickness.
 By then we had reached well over our goal to provide funding for clean water to 12,500 people for life in East Africa.